srinathln7/ethereum-data-service/README.md

 # VC-Ethereum Data-API-Service

-The VC-Ethereum Data-API-Service provides essential APIs to retrieve block, transaction, and event data for the most recent 50 blocks from the Ethereum blockchain
+VC-Ethereum Data-API-Service stores block info, transaction hashes, and events for the latest 50 blocks and provides API endpoints for querying events by address, blocks by number, and transactions by hash.

 ## Objective